 WALKING- HOW AND WHEN WE SHOULD DO IT

 Walking is one of the best forms of Aerobic exercise.
+One has to remember that walking and good health go hand in hand.
 Today, I am going to discuss on how walking helps us to maintain good health.

 In my day to day practice, patients coming to my clinic having Hypertension, Diabetes, Obesity, etc., enquire about ways to keep themselves fit and fine.
 Most of these patients do not have enough time to go to a gym or work out in the open.
-After a short discussion, I mostly encourage them to at least spend some time Walking – an effort that requires minimal spend on any sort of attire and time.
+After a short discussion, I mostly encourage them to at least spend some time Walking – an effort that requires minimal spend on any sort of attire and time to ensure good health.
 In fact, walking is entirely free of cost barring the cost of apparel and footwear.

 In today’s post, I am going to brief you on different aspects of walking in a Q&A format.
 When people visit me for my weight management program, especially those who are overweight, they have loads of questions- a few of them which I will include in this post.

 Q1.
 What footwear should I wear?

 Ans.
 When you go for a walk, say for about 4-5 km., there is bound to be a strain on your knee, ankle, and sole of your foot.
 So choose a walking shoe that has soft padding in the sole, which is light but durable.
 Shoe companies like Adidas, Nike, Reebok, etc., come out with good quality walking shoes from time to time to suit one’s needs.
 Also, wear good quality socks, also produced by these companies.
 I prefer ankle-length socks.
 Contrary to the view that one should not wear cotton socks, I prefer one that has a mix of cotton+nylon in the ratio of 8:2.

 Q2.
 What sort of clothes do I wear?